dmbarbour/wikilon/docs/ApplicationModel.md

 Each declaration gives our software agent a more opportunity to safely rewrite, manage, and optimize the dictionary in specific ways.
 Compression can be achieved by introducing new hidden, frozen words for common substructures - i.e. dictionary compression.

+### Dictionary Based Communications

+Dictionaries are a flexible and efficient representation for message-passing.

+A dictionary naturally represents a collection of named dictionary objects.
+So we'll want two components for our message: the dictionary, and a word naming the message object.
+The dictionary will be represented as an AO patch.
+The bulk of the message - standard vocabulary, recommended [views](EditingAO.md), default fields, and so on - would be indicated via secure hash in the AO patch header.
+In practice, the word would frequently name a templated message object in the secure hash dictionary, or even a standard *view* on another object that translates between how we input data and how it is viewed.

+This is flexible both because our messages can contain behavioral information, procedurally generated data, translations and views, etc.. and efficient because of structure sharing with the secure hash reused between messages and potential for provider-independent content distribution networks.

+Conveniently, a document is essentially a message that we maintain over time.
+And many applications can be understood as documents that interact with humans and external software systems (via command pattern, work orders, publish subscribe, etc..)

+## Multi-Dictionary Applications

+In open systems, applications must interact with multiple dictionaries.
+While AO dictionaries don't support direct linking, indirect references are possible and other dictionaries might be accessed through software agents, work orders, explicit replication of a dictionary object, etc..